havocesp/PySitemap/README.md

     file.write(crawler.generate_sitemap())

 # You can also generate a graph (in json and gexf formats)
-from visualize import visualize graph = crawler.generate_graph()
+from PySitemap import readwrite graph = crawler.generate_graph()
-# This will generate graph.json and graph.gexf files in the given directory
+# This will generate graph.gexf files in the given directory
-visualize(graph, dir_path)
+readwrite.extract_graph(readwrite.convert_graph(graph), dir_path)
 ```

 ## Notice